Select Page

 Positives:

-- Room for expansion: The plan would be to convert the garage into a larger Zendo, allowing the “game room” space to be converted into a kitchen + fellowship hall (or something like that).
-In the long term, an addition could be made to the “back” of the garage to make a bigger Zendo + additional bathrooms, etc.
+• Room for expansion: The plan would be to convert the garage into a larger Zendo, allowing the “game room” space to be converted into a kitchen + fellowship hall (or something like that).

-- Other features: Large basement for storage (Zillow photos 38-40), cottage out back that could be renovated into a guest house (Zillow photos 41 & 44), bathroom off Zendo/game room (Zillow photo 35), separate entrance for Zendo/Zen center (Zillow photo 36).
+• Other features: Large basement for storage (Zillow photos 38-40), bathroom off Zendo/game room (Zillow photo 35), separate entrance for Zendo/Zen center (Zillow photo 36).

 Considerations:

-- For the foreseeable future, Bright Way Zen would be leasing the property from the Burks and would cover the cost of the mortage + property insurance (about $4,000/month), utilities, and maintenance.
+• If the Burks are able to buy the property and Bright Way Zen is able to get a conditional use permit for operating here, the Zen center would lease the property from the Burks, covering the cost of the mortage + property insurance (about $4,000/month), utilities, and maintenance.
 The Zen center’s rent would be higher than it is now ($3,600/month) but it’s projected that the Zen center could afford this scenario without a signficant change in its current income.
 Click here for a projected 2027 Zen Center budget for this scenario.
 In this projected 2027 scenario, BWZ also comes closer to fulfilling its Strategic Plan goal of increasing the Total Compensation for its Teacher and Spiritual Director to $70,000.
 (Total Compensation includes the value of housing, in this case estimated to be around $24,000; if Domyo’s 2027 cash salary in 2027 was $35,000, her Total Compensation would be $24,000+$35,000 = $59,000.
 This is higher than the current budget for 2026 of $51,000.)

-Because of the substantial risk the Burks would be taking in purchasing an expensive property that for many reasons is unsuitable for a single family home (and therefore difficult to sell), they are asking the Bright Way Zen Sangha to raise (at least) $100,000 before Wed.
-Feb 11th, before they make a formal offer on this property.
+Because of the substantial risk the Burks are be taking in purchasing an expensive property, they asked the Bright Way Zen Sangha to raise (at least) $100,000 before they made a formal offer on this property.
+This capital fundraiser reached its goal several days early!

-- The $100,000 can consist of immediate donations or pledges that would be fulfilled within 2 months (the approximate time of closing).
-Pledges can be contingent on the Burks closing on this property.
+• The capital fund consists of immediate donations or pledges that would be fulfilled if/when the Burks close on this property.

-- Any funds to this capital campaign would belong to the Zen center and would be used for any capital expenses associated with establishing this new home.
+• Any funds donated to this capital campaign belong to the Zen center and would be used for any capital expenses associated with establishing this new home.
 Capital expenses are “long-term investments in physical assets, infrastructure, or capacity-building rather than daily operating expenses.”
-If we move to Oleson Road, such expenses might include the settling out of our current lease, improvements to the property required by the county for conditional use or occupancy, and improvements to the property the Zen center might want to make including painting, tech setup, the conversion of the walk-in closet into an office, and/or an external staircase for accessing the second floor of the Zen center space (above the garage).
-Any funds not immediately used would be dedicated toward the first steps of longer-term improvements such as converting the garage into a large Zendo space.
+If we move to Oleson Road, such expenses might include the costs of applying for a conditional use permit with the county, settling out of our current lease, improvements to the property required by the county for conditional use or occupancy, and improvements to the property the Zen center might want to make including painting, tech setup, the conversion of the walk-in closet into an office, and/or an external staircase for accessing the second floor of the Zen center space (above the garage).
+Any funds not immediately used would be dedicated toward the first steps of longer-term improvements such as converting the garage into a larger Zendo space.

-- This $100,000 would not only be important for covering costs, it would be a good faith demonstration on the part of the Sangha that the Burks are not taking a financial risk without corresponding support and commitment from the community.
+• This capital fund is not only important for covering costs, it is a good faith demonstration on the part of the Sangha that the Burks are not taking a financial risk without corresponding support and commitment from the community.

 – Domyo and the Bright Way Zen Board

-There are many potential obstacles we still face in making this a permanent home for the Zen Center.
-The Burks (our teacher Domyo and her husband John) need to work out acceptable terms of purchase with the seller, and then we have to work with Washington County to get permission for religious institution use at the site.
+Many things still need to happen before we can make this a permanent home for the Zen Center, but we are hopeful.
+The Burks (our teacher Domyo and her husband John) have agreed on terms of purchase with the seller and had the property inspected.
+We are in process of assuming the seller's mortgage and have begun our work with Washington County to get permission for religious institution use at the site.
+This process can take 5 months or more.

 Wish us luck!
 Check here for updates!